 The Simple High Cholesterol Diet Plan

 Are you looking for a simple high cholesterol diet and exercise plan to lower Your cholesterol fast?
-If yes, you probably went to your doctor and had a cholesterol test.
-And your doctor said that you have high cholesterol and need to lower your cholesterol immediately.
-More than likely, your total cholesterol is over 200.
+If yes, you probably went to your doctor and took a cholesterol test.
+And your doctor said that you have high cholesterol and need to reduce cholesterol immediately.
+More than likely, your total cholesterol is over 200 and you are suddenly concerned about your heart health as well as high blood pressure.
 Even worse, your total cholesterol might be over 230, 250 or 300.
-Now your doctor is recommending that you start taking statin medications.
+Now your doctor is recommending that you start taking statin medications to lower your risk of heart disease.

 While statins can be useful for people who refuse to change their lifestyle, statins, like most medications have common side effects.